 Montevideo has a soft spot for all things Jewish!
-On the convergence of Río de la Plata with the Atlantic Ocean, Montevideo is the southernmost capital in the Americas.
+Located where the Río de la Plata meets the Atlantic Ocean, Montevideo is the southernmost capital in the Americas.
 Though modest, today’s Jewish community in Uruguay numbers around 20,000 people.
-The vast majority choose to call Montevideo home.

-Montevideo’s Jewish heritage is a religious panoply of various ethnic waves of immigration.
+Montevideo’s Jewish heritage is a religious patchwork of various ethnic waves of immigration.
 As early as the 16th Century, Jews had made their way to the lands of Uruguay during Spanish and Portuguese colonization of South America.
-For fear of harm or death, many Jews were coerced to convert to Christianity under the Spanish inquisition.
-These conversos continued however to practise Judaism in secret.
+Under duress, many Jews were coerced to convert to Christianity under the Spanish inquisition.
+Even under these circumstances, many conversos continued to practice Judaism in secret.

-Modern history saw German and Italian Jews emigrate from their homelands to Uruguay during 1920 and 1930 whereas Hungarian and Russian Jews, mainly of Ashkenazi persuasion, arrived during the 50’s.
+Modern history saw German and Italian Jews emigrate from their homelands to Uruguay during the 1920s and 1930s, and later Hungarian and Russian Jews, mainly of Ashkenazi persuasion, arrived during the 50’s.

-Enjoy the distinct cultural heritage of the Jewish community in Montevideo with Milk and Honey Tours!
-Our guides will go out of their way to bring you close to historical and contemporary links that have marked Jewish history in the region.
+Enjoy the unique cultural heritage of the Jewish community in Montevideo with Milk and Honey Tours!
+Our guides will go out of their way to bring to life the historical and contemporary links that have marked Jewish history in the region.

 Contact us today and we'll customize a tour to suit your wishes!